 Infection (known as a secondary infection since it was caused by another condition), can result in folliculitis (inflammation where the skin meets each hair), cellulites (bacterial infection just below the skin surface).

-In some cases, an individual can suffer from asthma, urticaria (elevated patches on skin, swelling) and in some cases anaphylaxis. (immediate and severe life threatening allergic reaction including constriction of the throat which restricts breathing.
+- In some cases anaphylaxis. (immediate and severe life threatening allergic reaction including constriction of the throat which restricts breathing.)

 Over the counter anti-itch and anti-biotic ointments are usually all that is needed.
 If rash areas are infected and are not healing on their own, be sure to see a Doctor as an oral anti-biotic or prescription cream may be needed.

-A Doctor will treat chronic reactions with medications such as epinephrine, corticosteriods and antihistamines.
+An over-the-counter anti-itch cream may also help such as Aveeno.
+A Doctor will treat chronic reactions with medications such as epinephrine, corticosteroids and antihistamines.

 Goddard, Jerome PDH, deShazo, Richard MD